hanzheng98/cnine/python/docs/source/tensors.rst

-Tensor indexing in `cnine` always starts with 0 along each dimension.
+Tensor indexing in `cnine` starts with 0 along each dimension.
 The following example shows how tensor elements can be set and read.

 .. code-block:: python